The Native American Program, with funding from the NASNTI Grant, supports local community initiatives including:

 - 2.25 CUM GPA with leadership abilities, positive attitude, and open to learning.

-- Grants, Laguna-Acoma, Tohajiilee, Pine Hill, Tse Yi Gai, Thoreau, or Quemado High School incoming Freshmen through incoming Seniors.
+- Grants, Laguna-Acoma, Tohajiilee, Tse Yi Gai, Thoreau, or Quemado High School incoming Freshmen through incoming Seniors.
 Limited to 20 students per Academy.

 - Complete NMSU Grants Summer Dual Credit application packet.